-Category B
+CATEGORY B

 Category B violations are of moderate severity; each violation of this Category is investigated and reviewed at the Major or the Director level Chain of Command Review Board Hearing.
 The Major or the Director over the employee's area of assignment will be responsible for the final disposition of the hearing for violations in this Category.
 The first sustained Category B violation is subject to suspension for one day without pay.
 Except in aggravated cases, this suspension shall be suspended for one year under such conditions as the Sheriff or his designee may impose.
-A second sustained Category B violation within 12 months of the first sustained Category B violation is subject to suspension for one day without pay.
-In addition, any suspended disposition applicable to the previous violation shall be activated.
+A second sustained Category B violation within 12 months of the first sustained Category B violation applicable to the previous violation shall be activated.
 Subsequent alleged Category B violations sustained within 12 months are treated as a Category A violations.

-Category C
+CATEGORY C